How much does a certificate of title bond cost in Montana?

 The Montana Department of Justice requires individuals with lost or stolen titles for their vehicles to post a surety bond.
 The bond must be in an amount equal to the value of the motor vehicle, trailer, semitrailer or pole trailer for which the application is being made.
 Applicants must verify their required bond amount with the state prior to bonding.

 The cost of a certificate of title bond in Montana varies depending on the bond amount.
 Bonds up to $6,000 will be issued instantly and without a credit check for and cost $100.
 Bonds in amounts up to $25,000 will also be issued instantly for $15 per every $1,000 of the required bond amount, starting at $100.
-Title bonds exceeding $25,000 are subject to underwriting, meaning a soft credit review is required to determine the cost.
+Title bonds exceeding $25,000 are subject to underwriting, meaning a review of the applicant’s qualifications is required to determine the cost.

 If you’re ready to get the surety bond you need, submit an online bond request.

 Why do I need this bond?